adhdtech/DRP/README.md

 * **listServiceInstances** - List Services and which Providers offer them<br>
 * ... more ....

-## Topology Viewer
+## DRP Topology Viewer
-In the rSage web interface on http://localhost:8080, Click Go -> Topology Viewer to see a map of all nodes currently connected to the mesh.
+In the rSage web interface on http://localhost:8080, Click Go -> DRP Topology to see a map of all nodes currently connected to the mesh.
 The direction as well as current latency and uptime for each connection is displayed.

 Here is a sample from the public demo site.